 Robert’s primary academic interests include companion animal cognitive science and emotionality, nutrition and its effects on behaviour, and applied neurophysiology, pharmacology and therapeutics in companion animal behaviour therapy.
 He promotes the idea wherever and whenever he can that “The key to better animal welfare is through education”.

 For information about companion animal behaviour practices run by Robert and his Associates visit www.capbt.org.[CLOSE]

-Ray brings together all his amazing experiences and life’s work as a professional scientist to explore the emotions, intelligence and development of the behaviour of animals in his courses with COAPE, and we are forever in his debt.
+Ray brought together all his amazing experiences and life’s work as a professional scientist to explore the emotions, intelligence and development of the behaviour of animals in his courses with COAPE, and we are forever in his debt.
 Truly a giant in the world of canine and evolutionary biology.

 Jo holds a Certificate in Emergency and Critical Care Currently and works as an emergency and critical care nurse at Leeds Emergency Vets, and privately as behaviour counsellor and trainer by veterinary referral, seeing both dogs and cats.
 Jo tutors COAPE's Certa Level 3 Award in Canine and Feline Behaviour Management in Veterinary Nursing.

 Corrine initially qualified as a City & Guilds Level 3 dog groomer and left a career as an IT coach in 2011 to launch ForPaws as a pet grooming business.
 She went on to develop the training and behaviour side of her business after attaining her COAPE QCF Level 4 Diploma with Distinction in 2013.
 She is currently completing the COAPE QCF Level 5 Diploma.